Tyron-patterns/Python_projects/README.md

 ## 🚀 Highlights
 - Built independently from scratch
 - Minimal guidance — focused on self-learning
-- Some projects go beyond the challenge requirements
+- Many projects go beyond the challenge requirements
 - Organized as standalone files for clarity

 ---